stupidmankind/bypassdocv2/docs/source/watchwindow.rst

 Watch Window
 ============

-This windows displays the value of variable from the script execution.
-You can use this window to validate and verify the correctness of each varible in each step of the execution in order to ensure that the script will working correctly.
+This windows displays the value of variables from the execution.
+You can use this window to validate or verify the value of each varible in each step of the execution.
+Watch is very useful tool to assist you ensuring that the script produces correct output.